matrix-org/sliding-sync/api.md

   // least one active session on the device.
   // If this id is missing, it is set to 'default'.
   "session_id": "arbitrary-client-chosen-string",

+  // A list of sliding window request params.
+  // At least 1 list must be present for the sync API to return data.
+  // From a UI perspective, a 'list' is any independently scrolling
+  // room list.
+  "lists": [
+    {
       // first 100 rooms
       "rooms": [ [0,99] ],

       // how `rooms` gets sorted.
 Note "by_name" means servers need to
       // implement the room name calculation algorithm.
 We may be able to
       // add a "locale" key for sorting rooms which are composed of user
       // names more sensibly according to i18n.
       "sort": [ "by_notification_count", "by_recency", "by_name" ],

       "required_state": [
         ["m.room.join_rules", ""],
         ["m.room.history_visibility", ""],
         ["m.space.child", "*"] // wildcard
       ],

       // the initial timeline limit to send for a new room, live stream
       // data can exceed this limit
       "timeline_limit": 10,

+      "filters": {
+        // only returns rooms in these spaces (ignores subspaces) "spaces": ["!space1:example.com", "!space2:example.com"],
+        // options to control which events should be live-streamed e.g not_types, types from sync v2 }
+    },
+    {
+      // first 100 rooms
+      "rooms": [ [0,99] ],

+      // additional lists will use the request parameters from lists[0]
+      // by default, unless overridden.
+      "filters": {
+        // only rooms present in m.direct in account data will appear in this list "is_dm": true
+      },
+      // When a room matches multiple rooms, it will appear ONLY in
+      // the room with the highest priority.
+If more than one list
+      // has joint highest priority, it will appear in both.
+A lack
+      // of a priority key indicates priority: 0.
+      "priority": 1
+    },
+    {
+      // first 100 rooms
+      "rooms": [ [0,99] ],

+      // additional lists will use the request parameters from lists[0]
+      // by default, unless overridden.
+Note that overrides REPLACE the
+      // entire top-level key, they do not mix together fields.
+      "filters": {
+        // only rooms present in m.favourite in account data will appear in this list "is_favourite": true
+      },
+      "priority": 2
+    },
+    {
+      // first 100 rooms
+      "rooms": [ [0,99] ],

+      "filters": {
+        // only rooms the user has been invited to will appear in this list.
+        // These rooms will have no timeline other than the invite event,
+        // but may have additional Stripped State Events as per the spec
+        // which can be retrieved as `required_state`.
+        "is_invite": true
+      },
+      "priority": 3
+    }
+  ],

+  // Room subscriptions are intended to be used for rooms the
+  // client is actively viewing, which may not be visible on
+  // the room list and may have different data requirements.
   "room_subscriptions": {
       "!sub1:bar": { // the client may be actively viewing this room "required_state": [ ["*","*"] ], // all state events